tymyrddin/android-mitigations/source/index.rst

 Hardening Android
 ================================================

-These mitigations are kept as simple as possible, with tools found in most Androids.
-Some things are harder to cover.
-For example, each manufacturer has its own privacy settings somewhere, and there are even a growing number of alternatives that do not report everything you do to Google.
+These mitigations to `common mobile threats <https://pap.tymyrddin.dev/>`_ are kept as simple as possible, with tools found in most Androids and online.

+Other things are harder to cover.
+For example, each manufacturer has its own privacy settings somewhere, and there is a growing number of alternative apps that do not report everything you do to Google.

 .. toctree::
    :glob: